HashiCorp Inc. (HCP) Stock: A Closer Look at the Analyst Ratings - News Heater

 HCP) stock’s latest price update

-HashiCorp Inc. (NASDAQ: HCP)’s stock price has plunge by -0.18relation to previous closing price of 28.11.
-Nevertheless, the company has seen a -1.23% plunge in its stock price over the last five trading sessions.
+The stock price of HashiCorp Inc. (NASDAQ: HCP) has surged by 1.65 when compared to previous closing price of 28.12, but the company has seen a 1.87% gain in its stock price over the last five trading sessions.
 GlobeNewsWire reported 2023-08-07 that SAN FRANCISCO, Aug.
 07, 2023 (GLOBE NEWSWIRE) — HashiCorp, Inc. (NASDAQ: HCP), a leading provider of multi-cloud infrastructure automation software, today announced it will release financial results for its second quarter of fiscal year 2024, which ended July 31, 2023, after the U.S. markets close Thursday, Aug.
 31, 2023.

 HCP’s Market Performance

-HCP’s stock has fallen by -1.23% in the past week, with a monthly rise of 0.65% and a quarterly drop of -14.81%.
-The volatility ratio for the week is 3.40% while the volatility levels for the last 30 days are 3.72% for HashiCorp Inc. The simple moving average for the last 20 days is -2.16% for HCP stock, with a simple moving average of -2.58% for the last 200 days.
+HCP’s stock has risen by 1.87% in the past week, with a monthly drop of -3.46% and a quarterly drop of -15.18%.
+The volatility ratio for the week is 4.19% while the volatility levels for the last 30 days are 3.83% for HashiCorp Inc. The simple moving average for the past 20 days is 0.14% for HCP’s stock, with a -1.07% simple moving average for the past 200 days.

-Volatility was left at 3.72%, however, over the last 30 days, the volatility rate increased by 3.40%, as shares sank -1.79% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.41% upper at present.
+Volatility was left at 3.83%, however, over the last 30 days, the volatility rate increased by 4.19%, as shares sank -2.71% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.60% lower at present.

-During the last 5 trading sessions, HCP fell by -1.23%, which changed the moving average for the period of 200-days by +0.72% in comparison to the 20-day moving average, which settled at $28.66.
-In addition, HashiCorp Inc. saw 2.63% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, HCP rose by +1.18%, which changed the moving average for the period of 200-days by +28.81% in comparison to the 20-day moving average, which settled at $28.51.
+In addition, HashiCorp Inc. saw 4.55% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading